Exploring the Wonders of Hegra and Al Ula

 Some things that happened to be seen outside the bus window:

-So most of you are aware that there is Petra in Jordan, which represents the culture of Nabataeans, an Arab tribe that lived in the area during the 6th century BC (damn long ago), but not so many people know that you can see their tombs and inscriptions all over the North of Saudi Arabia as well.
+So most of you are aware that there is Petra in Jordan, which represents the culture of Nabataeans, an Arab tribe that lived in the area during the 6th century BC (damn long ago).
+But not so many people know that you can see their tombs and inscriptions all over the North of Saudi Arabia as well.

 Hegra